fredcamps/cookiecutter-pypackage/README.rst

 Cookiecutter PyPackage
 ======================

-This project is a fork from the `original cookiecutter-pypackage`_
+This project is a fork from the `original cookiecutter-pypackage`_ with some extensions.

 .. image:: https://pyup.io/repos/github/fredcamps/cookiecutter-pypackage/shield.svg
      :target: https://pyup.io/repos/github/audreyr/cookiecutter-pypackage/